 So what are you supposed to do if you’re a smoker but you also need dental implants?

 The ideal thing to do is to stop smoking at least one week before your procedure.
-And your dentist may prescribed antibiotics to decrease the chance of infection.
+And your dentist may prescribe antibiotics to decrease the chance of infection.

 Then after the procedure, you should avoid smoking for at least two months after the implant placement.
 This will at least allow the osseointegration period to complete without the negative effects of smoking.